AlePaggiola/BaSP-M2023/README.md

 ## Week 05

-I started practicing on javascript, doing a lot of logic excercises.
+I started practicing on javascript, doing a lot of logic exercises.

 ## Lenguages